Solve your model

 response = qaekwy_engine.model(model=sp)

-# Retrieve the list of solutions from the response
+# Extract the list of solutions from the engine's response.

 list_of_solutions = response.get_solutions()